If you have sagging skin around the eyes and eyelids, you may want to consider blepharoplasty, also called an eyelid lift.

 You don’t need to cover the eyes during your recovery.
 However, the plastic surgeon may place gauze over the eyes for three or four hours after the procedure.
 Please remember to wash the area around the eyes every day and keep everything clean.

-Most blepharoplasty patients recover after two or three weeks.
+Most eyelid surgery patients recover after two or three weeks.
 So you can probably return to work after a week.

 While you shouldn’t do vigorous exercises for a few weeks, going for a daily walk aids the healing process.